The Right and Wrong Way to Get Business Credit Tradelines

 - Avoid shortcuts; if something sounds too good to be true, it probably is.

-- Purchasing business tradelines will jeopardize your company's credit-building efforts.
+Purchasing Business Credit Tradelines will jeopardize your company’s credit-building efforts.

 - It's deceptive and could be part of a broader fraud campaign.